From a satisfied customer…

 - Handguns: I found two handguns.
 I took them to the local police department in the event they had been used in a crime.
 Six months later they were returned to me.

-Here’s the kicker, David.
-Recall the length and width of the pond?
+Here’s the kicker, recall the length and width of the pond?
 Well, we spent our 10-hours working virtually nonstop (we were so excited!) and guess what – we only covered three feet wide and the length of the pond at about 100 meters.

 My wife had her calculator out figuring out how much we made.
 It was impossible to tell since we didn’t sell everything, but I’d guesstimate over $600!
 We vowed to return the next day to hunt another three feet wide.
 Unfortunately, it began to rain that evening and it rained all the next day and the day after that.
 When she and I returned on a Saturday five days later we were shocked to discover that the city had filled in the pond with dirt at about seven feet deep.
 I nearly cried!
 God only knows what lies beneath the ground that we nor others will ever find.